Reclaim bank charges

 Continually living off credit.
 You're living off credit and regularly need to increase your credit limit.

 Frequently over your overdraft limit.
 You frequently go over your overdraft limit.
-In earlier incarnations of hardship rules this was explained as having more than £500 of charges a year – so that seems a good benchmark.
+In earlier incarnations of hardship rules this was defined as having more than £500 of charges a year – so that seems a good benchmark.

 Bank charges have hurt your situation.
 The charges have contributed to making your financial hardship situation materially worse.

 2. The charges are disproportionate (but you need to prove hardship too)

 If you unintentionally slipped over your limit by a few pounds and the charge is a lot higher than the ‘offence', eg, you go £1 over but are charged £35.

-The FOS stresses these cases are not "black and white" and those who continually slip over their limit, not in hardship, are unlikely to be successful.
+The FOS stresses these cases are not "black and white" and those who continually slip over their limit, while not in hardship, are unlikely to be successful.

-3. You are / were stuck in a cycle of charges you cannot break out of
+3. You are / were stuck in a cycle of charges

 This is very common for those with larger reclaims, and is often the reason why some people are being paid back many £1,000s.
-Of course it tends to go hand in hand with being in hardship.
+Of course, it tends to go hand in hand with being in hardship.

 Which category do you fit into?